iGerman00/koutube/README.md

 - 🚀 *May* bypass age restrictions
 - 🛡️ Removes tracking on redirects
 - 👎 Supports dislikes via RYD
+- 📲 Automatically redirects to the YouTube app on mobile
 - 🕔 Displays timecodes
 - 💥 No random explosions (fixed!)